dhoeben/custom_opentherm/README.md

 # Custom OpenTherm Component
 [![GitHub release](https://img.shields.io/github/v/release/dhoeben/custom_opentherm.svg)](https://GitHub.com/dhoeben/custom_opentherm/releases/) [![ESPHome version](https://img.shields.io/badge/Based_on_ESPHome-v2025.12.1-blue)](https://GitHub.com/esphome/esphome/releases/)

 This is a `custom_component` for ESPHome.
-It is mainly used in my creates OpenTherm Gateway.
+It is mainly used in my OpenTherm Gateway.
 Feel free to use it as you require.

-Check out my OpenTherm Gatway: https://github.com/dhoeben/esp32-opentherm.
+### Other projects
-Check out my battery powered Themostat: https://github.com/dhoeben/esp32-thermostat.
+[Check out my OpenTherm Gatway] (https://github.com/dhoeben/esp32-opentherm) Check out my battery powered Themostat: https://github.com/dhoeben/esp32-thermostat.

 Feel free to also use my thermostat I created, which uses a E-ink display and is also fully customizable.
 Also has his own PCB you can just order! https://github.com/dhoeben/esp32-thermostat.